Itera/ansible-workshop/presentation.md

 _Give it a go_

-^ Get everyone to try it the demonstrate
+^ Get everyone to try it then demonstrate

 ^ Show that first you get changed then you get OK